tyrell/control-things-from-the-internet/README.md

 ## The Circuit (Things)
-I used a basic setup of 'things' that I want to control over the Internet.
+I used a really basic setup of 'things' that I want to control over the Internet.

 The breadboard brings together the following ...